Arthurprnt/DFNavigation/README.md

 - Use a dark mode in the extension pages
 - Set a password to access the settings and modify them
 - Add a custom time limit per website
+- Enable hardcore mode (you won't be able to remove a website from the blocked list)

 ## Privacy Policies